opencontainers/image-spec/config.md

      Its keys can be in the format of:
 `port/tcp`, `port/udp`, `port` with the default protocol being `tcp` if not specified.
      These values act as defaults and are merged with any specified when creating a container.
-     **NOTE:** This JSON structure value is unusual because it is a direct JSON serialization of the Go type <code>map[string]struct{}</code> and is represented in JSON as an object mapping its keys to an empty object.
+     **NOTE:** This JSON structure value is unusual because it is a direct JSON serialization of the Go type `map[string]struct{}` and is represented in JSON as an object mapping its keys to an empty object.

    - **Env** *array of strings*, OPTIONAL

-     Entries are in the format of <code>VARNAME="var value"</code>.
+     Entries are in the format of `VARNAME="var value"`.
      These values act as defaults and are merged with any specified when creating a container.

-   - **Entrypoint** *array of strings*
+   - **Entrypoint** *array of strings*, OPTIONAL

      A list of arguments to use as the command to execute when the container starts.
      This value acts as a  default and is replaced by an entrypoint specified when creating a container.
-This field MAY be "null".
+This field MAY be null.

    - **Cmd** *array of strings*, OPTIONAL